Landlord Tips & Tricks

 There are a number of reasons why it is important for landlords to correctly word a termination of lease letter.
 First and foremost, it is important to ensure that all legal requirements are met in order to avoid any potential legal action from the tenant.
 Secondly, correctly wording the termination letter can help to avoid any confusion or misunderstanding between the landlord and tenant.
 Finally, correctly wording the termination letter can help to set the tone for any future communication between the landlord and tenant.

-A landlord must give a tenant written notice to terminate the lease.
+A landlord is generally required to give a tenant written notice to terminate the lease.
 The notice must say when the lease will end and must be signed by the landlord or the landlord’s authorized representative or attorney.
-The notice must be given to the tenant:
+The notice should be given to the tenant:

 • By personal delivery